-Benefit 2: Babies who are breastfed have a decreased risk of respiratory infections, asthma, inflammatory bowel disease, gastroenteritis, childhood leukaemia and lymphoma to name a few.
+Benefit 2: Babies who are breastfed have a decreased risk of respiratory infections, asthma, inflammatory bowel disease, gastroenteritis, childhood leukemia and lymphoma to name a few.

-Benefit 3: It could also improve your baby’s cognitive development, mum-bub attachment and reduce your baby’s chances of being readmitted into hospital.
-It also has shown to improve the neurodevelopmental results within premmies.
+Benefit 3: It could also improve your baby’s cognitive development, mum-bub attachment and reduce your baby’s chances of being readmitted into the hospital.
+It also has shown to improve the neurodevelopmental results within your premature baby.

 Benefit 5: Breastfeeding has been shown to reduce the risk of SIDS.
 This is specifically beneficial to premature babies, who have a higher chance of cot death.

 Benefit 6: Breastfeeding is also quite special, as it is something only you can provide your baby.
 Remember to keep pumping every 2 to 3 hours to keep up your milk supply.